dorofinoLucet/RAGChatbot/README.md

 ## Acknowledgments

 - Special thanks to the contributors of each project.
-- Inspired by current trends in AI and conversational interfaces.
+- Inspired by current trends in AI, conversational interfaces, and multi-platform integration.